Last Updated: 5/15/23 | May 15th, 2023

-This hostel is an institution in San Francisco, one of the oldest in town.
+As one of the oldest in town, this hostel is an institution in San Francisco.
 It offers free breakfast, free dinners multiple times per week, and even a free sauna!
 It has a huge common room so it’s easy to meet people and has a very fun, social atmosphere.
-There’s a pool, tons of games (like giant jenga and foosball), and musical instruments in case you want to jam.
+There’s a pool table, tons of games (like giant Jenga and foosball), and musical instruments in case you want to jam.
 The wooden bunks are basic (thick mattresses, no curtains) but are comfy.
 It’s my favorite hostel in SF (and one of my favorites in the entire country).

 Green Tortoise at a glance:

 - Lots of free perks (free breakfast, free dinners, free sauna)